 Australia has strict rules relating to the import, export and transit of hazardous waste to meet our international obligations, and protect people and the environment.

-Under the Hazardous Waste (Regulation of Exports and Imports) Act 1989, the movement of hazardous waste into and out of Australia requires a valid permit issued by Department of the Environment and Energy (the Department).
+Under the Hazardous Waste (Regulation of Exports and Imports) Act 1989, the movement of hazardous waste into and out of Australia requires a valid permit issued by Department of Agriculture, Water and the Environment (the Department).
 The export, import or transit of hazardous waste without a valid permit, or exemption if applicable, is an offence that carries severe penalties.
 These rules are enforced by the Australian Border Force and the Department.

 Who will need a permit?

 You will likely require a hazardous waste permit if you are a waste broker, agent, or dealer and you plan to export, import or transit hazardous waste for recovery operations or final disposal.